 We are not affiliated with any institution, nor do we receive any form of funding.
 Ours is a collective and co-generative space made up of regular authors and guest contributors, and a collaborative, voluntary editorial team, based in various and changing locations around the world, and in and beyond the academy.

 If you’d like to be part of our ongoing conversation, please be in touch; you can find us on Twitter @africainwords, or join us on Facebook and/or our Instagram.

 If you’d like to write for Africa in Words, share material with us for review, or let us know about relevant forthcoming events, please see our Submissions and Contact info, or email us at email@example.com.
 All are welcome.

-AiW was set up in late October 2011 by Jenny Greenshields, Kate Haines, Katie Reid, Nara Improta and Victoria Moffatt – five PhD students working with Professor Stephanie Newell at the University of Sussex.
+AiW was the brain-child of Nara Improta, set up in late October 2011 with Jenny Greenshields, Kate Haines, Katie Reid and Victoria Moffatt – all five of us PhD students working with Professor Stephanie Newell, then based at the University of Sussex, UK.